 The 2019 AAHPSSS conference will be held from 13–15 November at the Victoria University of Wellington, New Zealand.
 This will be the first time the conference has been held in NZ for many years, and we are hoping that Australian delegates will make the effort to cross the Tasman for what will be an exciting and stimulating event!

-The Dyason Lecturer this year will be Professor Margaret Pelling, Senior Research Associate at the Wellcome Unit for the History of Medicine in Oxford.
-Professor Pelling was a student of Professor Ding Dyason, after whom this event is named.
-She will be speaking about her relationship with Professor Dyason and providing an overview of her career and achievements in the history of medicine and social history more generally.
+The Dyason Lecturer this year will be Dr Margaret Pelling, who is currently an Associate Member of the Faculty of History at the University of Oxford.
+Dr Pelling is a former Senior Research Associate at the Wellcome Unit for the History of Medicine in Oxford.
+A former student of Professor Ding Dyason, after whom this event is named, Dr Pelling will be speaking about her relationship with Professor Dyason and providing an overview of her own career and achievements in the history of medicine and social history more generally.

 Postgraduate students are especially encouraged to attend the conference.
 The conference program will include special sessions for postgraduates including a postgraduate workshop and mentoring session.
 In addition, the Ian Langham Prize will be awarded to the best presentation(s) by a current postgraduate student.

 Enrolled honours, postgraduate students and researchers with precarious employment from tertiary institutions outside Aotearoa New Zealand whose participation in the 2019 AAHPSSS conference has been formally accepted may apply for an Ian Langham Bursary.
 The Bursary is intended to help defray the costs of Trans-Tasman travel for attendees.
 If you are in possession of or entitled to receive travel funds through your research institution, we would appreciate that you make use of those travel funds.